Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Obviously I enjoyed Felicity’s character so I’m excited for her to get her own book!

-This is a great read for historical YA fans without a doubt.
-But if you love stories that take you on a fun and heartwarming adventure, pick this up!
+This is a great read for historical YA fans without a doubt or if you love stories that take you on a fun and heartwarming adventure, pick this up!

 Read if You Like: adventure, historical, GLBT